 It’s around 5 kilometers from the Chikan Towers to Fort Zeelandia, you could walk as well but we preferred our bikes.

-Things to do in Tainan: itinerary day 3
+Places to visit in Tainan: itinerary day 3

 Did you know this little island has been occupied by the Portuguese, the Dutch, the Chinese and the Japanese?!
 I did not, I learned that and much more in the museum, a day well spent.